What if there was a low-risk way to sell near the top or buy near the bottom of a trend?

 Just think “higher highs” and “lower lows“.

 Price and momentum normally move hand in hand like avocado and toast, Hansel and Gretel, Ryu and Ken, Batman and Robin, Jay Z and Beyonce, Kobe and Shaq, salt and pepper…You get the point.

-If price is making higher highs, the oscillator should also be making higher highs.
-If price is making lower lows, the oscillator should also be making lower lows.
+If the price is making higher highs, the oscillator should also be making higher highs.
+If the price is making lower lows, the oscillator should also be making lower lows.

 If they are NOT, that means price and the oscillator are diverging from each other.
 And that’s why it’s called “divergence.”Divergence trading is an awesome tool to have in your toolbox because divergences signal to you that something fishy is going on and that you should pay closer attention.